 Moseley Braun was the first African American woman elected to the U.S. Senate.
 Women’s rights and civil rights were important platforms for her.
 And her experience with dyslexia fueled her political interest in education.
 As a child, she struggled to be appreciated by her teachers.
 She hopes today’s students with learning and thinking differences can shake off the stigma she felt.
 “We need to encourage these kids to believe in themselves, because if they are taught to, they will,” she’s said.

 This powerful politician has said he has a recurring nightmare.
 It’s based on an incident from middle school.
-“I’ll never forget … having to read [in front of the class] and having everyone laughing,” he shared in a video interview.
+“I’ll never forget … having to read [in front of the class] and having everyone laughing.”

 Newsom has proven that he can handle stress and adversity.
 He’s spent more than 15 years in government.
-First he served as a San Francisco supervisor and then as mayor.
-Now he’s lieutenant governor of California.
+First he served as a San Francisco supervisor, then as mayor and lieutenant governor.
+Now he’s the governor of California.

 Education has always been a key issue for Bennet.
 Before becoming a U.S. senator, he was superintendent of the Denver Public Schools.
 He’s called that role “the best job I will ever have.”